Chart Color Schemes

 Avoca features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 62.3% of all households, including 19.9% couples with children, 31.4% couples without children, and 9.9% single parent families.
-Non-family households comprise the remaining 37.7%, with lone person households at 35.7% and group households making up 1.4%.
+Family households account for 62.3% of all households, including 19.9% couples with children, 31.4% couples without children, and 9.9% single parent families.
+Non-family households constitute the remaining 37.7%, with lone person households at 35.7% and group households comprising 1.4% of the total.
 The median household size is 2.2 people, which aligns with the average for the Rest of Vic.

 Frequently Asked Questions - Households